10xSebastian/tesseract/src/sass/README.md

 # Sass

-All the Sass-files are seperated in variables (sass-variables), mixins (sass-mixins), modules and components.
+All the Sass-files are seperated in variables (sass-variables), modules and components.

 ## Modules
 With modules, concerns are separated.
 It's a self-contained unit that in a bigger context can be reused to execute the same action/functionality over and over again.